 From refurbished sailboats to school supplies, playground equipment, furniture, hydration stations, Wifi devices for public schools and computer equipment, donations were received by communities, schools, and government departments.
 These benefit Bermuda’s communities, leaving a legacy on the island.

-Land Rover BAR, with their sustainability partner, 11th Hour Racing, have been dedicated to helping the lionfish problem in Bermuda, a spiny and voracious invasive species with no known local natural predators, which threatens Bermuda’s native fish and the health of its coral reefs.
-They have sponsored conservationists to deploy a robot prototype designed to stun and capture lionfish at depths that human divers rarely reach.
+Land Rover BAR, with its sustainability partner 11th Hour Racing, has been dedicated to helping the lionfish problem in Bermuda, a spiny and voracious invasive species with no known local natural predators, which threatens Bermuda’s native fish and the health of its coral reefs.
+It has sponsored conservationists to deploy a robot prototype designed to stun and capture lionfish at depths that human divers rarely reach.
 11th Hour Racing organized the #EatLionfish competition, where chefs from around the world competed to create meals using Lionfish, to promote the fish as a safe food to eat.
-Land Rover BAR’s lionfish legacy project was recognized by the Bermuda National Trust, highlighting their work to preserve and restore Bermuda’s heritage and to preserve and raise awareness of the island’s environment.
+Land Rover BAR’s lionfish legacy project was recognized by the Bermuda National Trust, highlighting its work to preserve and restore Bermuda’s heritage and to preserve and raise awareness of the island’s environment.

 THE AMERICA’S CUP ENDEAVOUR PROGRAM OVER 1,600 STUDENTS ENGAGED